Democrat-led states support Biden in fight over moderating social media content | Law-Order

 Democrat-led states support Biden in fight over moderating social media content

-The Democratic attorneys general in Friday's filing called the ruling "erroneous," adding that "in purporting to protect First Amendment values, the district court significantly restricted the flow of public discourse on vitally important issues."
-The offices of Louisiana's and Missouri's attorneys general did not immediately respond to requests for comment.
+"In purporting to protect First Amendment values, the district court significantly restricted the flow of public discourse on vitally important issues," they said in the filing.
+Missouri Attorney General Andrew Bailey responded in a statement on Monday: "Protecting the First Amendment should be a bipartisan issue," he said.
+"The fact that it isn't is deeply concerning."

+The office of Louisiana Attorney General Jeff Landry did not immediately respond to a request for comment.
 The appeal is expected to be heard on Aug.
 10 by 5th Circuit Judges Edith Brown Clement, Jennifer Walker Elrod and Don Willett, all appointed by Republican presidents.
-(Reporting By Brendan Pierson in New York, editing by Deepa Babington)
+(Reporting By Brendan Pierson in New York; editing by Deepa Babington and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)